 - 1. Palmer, Parker.
 The Courage to Teach: Exploring the Inner Landscape of a Teacher's Life.
 Jossey Bass, 1998. - 2.
 Fowler, James W. Stages of Faith: The Psychology of Human Development and the Quest for Meaning.
 Harper Collins, 1981. - 3.
 Everist, Norma Cook.
 The Church as Learning Community: A Comprehensive Guide to Christian Education.
 Abingdon Press, 2002 - 4.
 Vella, Jane.
 Learning to Listen, Learning to Teach: The Power of Dialogue in Educating Adults.
 Jossey-Bass, 2002. - 5.
-Burgess, Harold W. Models of Religious Education: Theory and Practice in Historical and Contemporary Perspective.
-Evangel Publishing House, 2001. - 6.
+Cardoza, Freddy, ed.
+Christian Education: A Guide to the Foundations of Ministry, Baker Academic, 2019. - 6.
 A sixth required book for this course is one of your choice.
-Choose a book that will help you in the area of your greatest need or interest as a ministry leader that explores methods of teaching, learning, and formation.
-In place of a book, you may also select 3-4 journal articles to read and review from journals such as Religious Education or The Journal of Adult Theological Education.
+Choose a book you've been hoping to read that will help you in the area of your greatest need or interest as a ministry leader that explores methods of teaching, learning, and/or formation.